IASI, ROMANIA, Fall, 2018

 Although Catalin was responsible for this work, he credits his wife Catalina (pictured in the middle above), and the teachers and parents of the school, for all of the hard work necessary to make this dream a reality.

-There is no international AMI school consultation program yet, but I love to help bring existing Montessori practices to the very highest level wherever I go.
+There is no international AMI school consultation program yet, but I try to help bring existing Montessori practices to the very highest level.
 At the school in Iasi I was able to observe and help two infant communities, 3 primary (2.5-6) classes, and one elementary class.
 Some comments from teachers that I received later:

 First I want to thank you again for the extraordinary experience that I had, having you here.
 I feel that I learned so much and you answered me to some questions that I had for long time.
 Thank you, thank you!

 There were no ticket left to see La Traviata but we received permission to attend a rehearsal, which in my experience is just as interesting in different ways than a final performance.
 And to see the gypsy (Roma) dances here in Romania was very special.
 Here we are all together for a pre-opera meal followed by a 75th birthday cake for me.

 When I first began to research Romania to prepare for this work I found that the ‘painted monasteries’ of the north were among the most beautiful buildings in Europe.
 I assumed they were too far away from Iasi.
 Imagine my surprise when finding that we were going to drive to see them and spend two days seeing several painted churches.

 After one last goodbye dinner with the staff Catalina, Simona Nicolae, and I headed to the Bukovina area next to the border with the Ukraine..